About Dylan Higgins

 The story of Ethan and Eisley Lambent did not begin as a book.
 They began as night time stories that I was telling to my oldest children Ethan and Eisley.
 What became E&L were stories of their adventures into the unknown.
 When I began writing Awakening I was under the impression that I was writing a small illustrated children’s book for my kids.
 Upon finishing the first chapter I found that I'd typed fourteen pages.
 I realized then that I was entering into a much larger world: the world of The Emblem & The Lantern.
 In a strange and wonderful way I feel like I am discovering this world in much the same way that the reader does.
 The story almost seems to write itself and, like the reader, I'm just along for the ride you might say.
 I've heard other writers and creators say similar things about their own work.

 To my continued amazement and thankfulness, several schools added The Emblem & The Lantern to their middle school literary curricula.
 As such, there are student workbooks that have been developed by myself and one of the schools that utilize the novels.
 (To obtain these workbooks simply contact me through this site).

-I am currently working on the third installment of the series.
+I am currently working on the fourth and final installment of the series.
 I began my own publishing company called Hill Hårow (the name of our home) in order to publish this series.
 This allows me to be in control of all artistic aspects of the novels.
 I design the covers, typeset the books and write and record the soundtrack to each story.
 One of the only creative elements that I outsource is the story illustrations, which are masterfully drawn by friend, artist and blacksmith – Mikael Jury.
 There are, of course, many others that are involved in the overall endeavor like editors, musicians and friends that have accompanied me on this journey as well.
 It’s a small family of creativity that has overseen the completion of each novel and I am grateful for each person's involvement!